adriangibanelbtactic/zimbra-maldua-hsm/README.md

 - Just copy `bin/zetahsm` it to: `/opt/zimbra/bin/zetahsm` with `root:root` ownership.
 Make sure it has `755` permissions.
 - Just copy `bin/zetamoveblobs` it to: `/opt/zimbra/bin/zetamoveblobs` with `root:root` ownership.
 Make sure it has `755` permissions.
+- Just copy `bin/zetaschedulesmpolicy` it to: `/opt/zimbra/bin/zetaschedulesmpolicy` with `root:root` ownership.
+Make sure it has `755` permissions.

 ## Licenses